 Remember, the deductions you make are actually your employees' taxes or KiwiSaver deductions, and you're responsible for passing them on to us.
-Penalties may apply if you don't pay the deductions or don't send the EI to us by the due date.
+Penalties may apply if you do not pay the deductions or do not send the EI to us by the due date.
 Read our factsheet Late payment and late filing penalties - IR741 for more information.